MRIOSU/OCMR/README.md

 The current version (v1.0) of OCMR only includes cardiac cine data.
 We intend to progressively expand the size of cardiac cine data and include additional CMR applications, including 2D phase-contrast MRI.

 ## Contact Information
-For help with downloading and reading the data contact Chong Chen (chen.7211@osu.edu); for feedback or questions about the OCMR repository contact Rizwan Ahmad (ahmad.46@osu.edu)
+For help with downloading and reading the data, contact Chong Chen (chen.7211@osu.edu); for feedback or questions about the OCMR repository, contact Rizwan Ahmad (ahmad.46@osu.edu)